RetiredWizard/PyDOS/README.md

 **setdate.py** - initalizes the real time clock to an entered date

 **settime.py** - initalizes the real time clock to an entered time

+**ntpdate.py** (Circuit Python, ESP32xxx and Pico W only) - sets the time and date using the Internet NTP protocol

 **diff.py** - performs a file comparison